London government

 Most local government functions are carried out by the London borough councils: they are responsible for education, housing, planning, highways, fire, social services, leisure and recreation, libraries, waste collection, waste disposal, and environmental health.
 They are also "collection authorities", responsible for collecting council tax.

-Greater London also has a second tier of local government in the form of the Greater London Authority.
-The GLA was created in 2000 in order to improve coordination between the boroughs and to give London a unified voice.
-It is headed by the Mayor of London, Boris Johnson, and its work is scrutinised by the London Assembly.
-The Greater London Authority is a "precepting authority", which, along with the Metropolitan Police Authority and other bodies, adds a "precept" for its services to the council tax bills issued by the borough councils.
+The GLA was created in 2000 in order to improve co-ordination between the boroughs and to give London a unified voice.
+It is headed by the Mayor of London and its work is scrutinised by the London Assembly.

 The Mayor of London is responsible for setting policies on transport, buildings and land use, economic development and regeneration, culture and the environment.
-He also has a duty to promote the health of Londoners.
-The Mayor also exercises some control over the Metropolitan Police Service by making appointments to the Metropolitan Police Authority - the force's governing body.
+He or she also has a duty to promote the health of Londoners.
+The Mayor also exercises some control over the Metropolitan Police Service by making appointments to the Metropolitan Police Authority – the force’s governing body.

 The Corporation of London governs the "square mile" of the City of London.
 Its powers and structure are very different from those of the boroughs, and are largely the outcome of centuries of historic privileges accorded to the City.